My Place Awards

 To ensure an equitable submission and judging process, we will provide guidance and assistance on submissions.
 Please email Erin.Burke@scottishcivictrust.org.uk if you have any questions.

 Data supplied by submissions, including images, plans, drawings and narrative text submitted in support of the My Place Awards will only be used for assessing, awarding and promoting the My Place Awards.
 Personal contact information will not be disclosed to other parties.

 Data will be held by the Scottish Civic Trust in perpetuity to maintain a record of entries.

 The judging panel will be appointed and managed by the Scottish Civic Trust and will include Scottish Civic Trust representatives.
 Panel members will have knowledge of and interest in Scotland’s buildings, places and spaces.
 The panel chairperson will be nominated by the Scottish Civic Trust.

 After an initial review of submissions, shortlisted entries will be visited by at least one member of the judging panel.
 During these visits, judges will want to speak with a member of the community group responsible for the project.

 Judges will then meet to discuss visits and make awards decisions, which will be final.
 At the joint discretion of the Scottish Civic Trust and the judging panel, there may be a number of commended entries.
 In the event of the judges being unable to determine a single winner, it will be left to their discretion to offer a joint award.
-There will be an exhibition, ceremony and reception held in Glasgow’s The Lighthouse in late April to celebrate the award winners.
-The judges will publish their citations for the winners and commended entries.
+There will be an exhibition and ceremony held to celebrate the award winners.